 Monique is frequently invited to teach in masterclasses and workshops, both at home and abroad.
 She has given masterclasses at the Conservatoire Superior in Salamanca (Spain), at Dordt in cello Dordrecht, Netherlands) at the Cello Biennale Amsterdam, at the Universities of Tapei and Taichung, Taiwan, and at Marienbad Nocturnes in Marianske Lazne, Czech Republic.

-Last summer she joined the team of professors at the masterclasses Ervin Schiffer in Hungary
+This summer she joined the team of professors at the succesfull masterclasses Ervin Schiffer in Hungary for the 3rd time.

-and will return to teach there in 2020.
-She has also been invited to teach at the Talent Music Summer Courses in Villa Vecelli Cavrini, Verona, Italy in 2020.
+She has also been invited to teach at the Talent Music Summer Courses in Villa Vecelli Cavrini, Verona, Italy in 2021

 Monique Heidema plays on a beautiful cello made by Romeo Antoniazzi (1920, Cremona) and is grateful to the Dutch Fund Nationaal Muziekinstrumenten Fonds for making this possible.